svaderia/quote-of-the-day/README.md

 The `src` in above `script` tag is in `liquid` format for it to work well with my jekyll setup.
 You should define the way that works for your setup.
 The `<p>` tag at the end points to the link of the blog where I explain the motivation of doing this.

+The quotes are shown on my [website](svaderia.github.io).
+See [this](https://github.com/svaderia/svaderia.github.io/commit/9704cadbca356e3d4b092c17d6bd988513c11695) for more details on CSS.

 ## Show quotes on your iPhone with custom widget
 > TODO